As Trump's tariffs take shape, is America really winning?

 When it comes to tariffs, President Trump is clear: America is winning.

-As his administration imposes sweeping tariffs across the world, President Trump argues that the import taxes will make America "great" and "rich," making the country once again the "most respected country anywhere in the world," while ushering in a "golden age."
+As his administration imposes sweeping tariffs on imports from across the world, Trump argues that the import taxes will make America "GREAT" and "RICH," making the country once again the "most respected Country anywhere in the World," while ushering in a "golden age."

 But the reality so far is proving to be different.